What Can I Do If I’m Feeling Bored With Life? Strategies To Add Excitement

 8. Start journaling

 Routinely writing or drawing may help you reflect on your feelings and experiences.
 You could try writing about your experience with boredom.
-For example, you could reflect on how long you have been feeling bored or feel more excited about life after trying a new activity.
+For example, you could reflect on how long you have been feeling bored or how you feel more excited about life after trying a new activity.
 A few minutes of journaling after work can help you decompress.
 Studies show that expressive writing, like journaling, benefits your mental health.

 9. Take night classes